rednblkx/HomeKey-ESP32/README.md

 ## Overview

+Only the PN532 is supported as an NFC module.

 - Only the FAST and STANDARD flows are implementated right now, the ATTESTATION flow will be implemented at a later time since STANDARD can be used in most cases
 - Lock State can be received and controlled via MQTT through user-defined topics
 - Any NFC Target that's not identified as homekey will skip the flow and at least at the moment it only just publishes the UID, ATQA and SAK to the same MQTT topic as homekey with the property `homekey` set to false